justinTsugranes/template_next-tailwind/README.md

 - [ESLint](https://eslint.org/) - Find and fix problems in JavaScript
 - [classnames](https://github.com/JedWatson/classnames) - Simple library that lets you toggle class names easily
 - [MDX Ready](https://mdxjs.com/) - Write JSX directly in your markdown files.
 Use .mdx extension insead of .md
   - [gray-matter](https://github.com/jonschlinkert/gray-matter) - For adding Frontmatter to MDX files
+  - [Remark](https://www.npmjs.com/package/remark-package-dependencies) - Inject to markdown the list of dependencies of your package
+  - [Remark MDX](https://www.npmjs.com/package/remark-mdx) - Remark plugin to support the MDX syntax
+  - [date-fns](https://date-fns.org/v2.16.1/docs/format) - Return the formatted date string in the given format
 - [robots.txt](https://developers.google.com/search/docs/advanced/robots/intro) - Tells search engine crawlers which URLs the crawler can access on your site.

 ### To Use